CNN’s Jake Tapper Couldn’t Contain His Laughter When Donald Trump’s Chief Of Staff Made This Comment

 CNN host Jake Tapper ended up laughing in Mick Mulvaney’s face when Donald Trump’s acting chief of staff suggested that “nobody blames the president” for debasing politics, according to Newsweek.

-Mulvaney was speaking during an appearance on CNN’s State of the Union, where Tapper and he were discussing the fallout from Rashida Tlaib’s profanity-laced comment in which she called for the impeachment of Donald Trump.
+Mulvaney was speaking during an appearance on CNN’s State of the Union, where he and Tapper were discussing the fallout from Rashida Tlaib’s profanity-laced comment in which she called for the impeachment of Donald Trump.
 While Republicans have blamed the freshman Democrat for using crass language, several well-known Democrats have hit back at Trump citing his own lack of class when speaking about others.
 It led Tapper to ask Mulvaney if Trump believed that he was responsible for the coarsening of the language employed in political discourse these days.

 “President Trump obviously is not exactly known as a delicate flower when it comes to the language.
 He’s sworn publicly quite a bit,” Tapper said, before asking Mulvaney the following question.
 “Does President Trump think that he’s played any role in the coarsening of our national discourse?”

 “I think people can be coarse as clearly this member of Congress is,” Mulvaney responded.
 “I don’t think anybody blames the president for the coarsening of the language.”

 At this point, a disbelieving Tapper could not contain his laughter.
-He continued to press Mulvaney on whether he thought the President was responsible for debasing politics.
+He continued to press Mulvaney on whether he thought the president was responsible for debasing politics.
 Trump’s acting chief of staff continued to defend him, although by now it was quite evident that Tapper couldn’t believe what he was hearing.

 “You don’t think anybody in the country blames the president?” he asked again.